svenchilton/Deploy-BERT-for-Sentiment-Analysis-with-FastAPI/README.md

-# Deploy BERT for Sentiment Analsysi with FastAPI
+# Deploy BERT for Sentiment Analysis with FastAPI

 Deploy a pre-trained BERT model for Sentiment Analysis as a REST API using FastAPI